Iran

 The primary risk in Iranian airspace is misidentification of civil aircraft by air defence systems during periods of heightened tension.
 Iran has previously operated advanced air defence and conducted missile activity close to busy international routes with little warning to civil aviation, and the shoot-down of Ukraine International Airlines flight 752 over Tehran in Jan 2020 shows how quickly the situation can deteriorate.

 Several states continue to warn against operations in Iranian airspace, and the US still bans N-reg aircraft.
 Most operators have been avoiding Iran and Israel since the Oct 2024 rocket attacks between the two countries.
-Most Middle East transits have been operating south via Egypt/Saudi instead.
+Most Middle East transits have been operating south via Egypt/Saudi or north via the Caucasus and Central Asia.

 Major events: